Gordian Logo RSMeans Data from Gordian

 How would you go about building a list of estimates for a large, complex project and be confident that your figures reflect actual market costs for different locales?
 It’s a difficult task.
 Luckily, there are tools designed to address this exact problem: The City Cost Index and predictive cost data.

-Interested in hearing more about how to get the most out of RSMeans data?
-Watch this on demand webinar, “RSMeans data: A Look Behind the Curtain,” presented in partnership with the Society of American Military Engineers.
+Interested in hearing more about how to get the most out of RSMeans Data?
+Watch this on demand webinar, “RSMeans Data: A Look Behind the Curtain,” presented in partnership with the Society of American Military Engineers.

 The Reliable Data Source: The City Cost Index